Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Application Fee

-The Department of Sociology at McMaster University offers financial support to incoming graduate students to help them to excel at their studies and to complete their graduate programs in a timely manner.
-Funding for graduate study usually comprises a combination of monies from graduate scholarships , teaching assistantships and research assistantships.
+The Department of Sociology at McMaster University offers financial support for incoming graduate students to help them to excel at their studies and to complete their graduate programs in a timely manner.
+Funding for graduate study usually comprises a combination of monies from graduate scholarships, teaching assistantships, and research assistantships.

 Domestic Applicants